This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - Then, sift together almond flour, powdered sugar and cocoa powder in a medium bowl and set aside.

 - Sift the almond flour mixture over the egg whites, then gently fold it in, cutting the batter in half with a rubber spatula as you fold.
 The batter will start thick, but thin out as it is mixed.
 The batter is ready when the edges of a drizzled ribbon dissolve back into the mixture after 10 seconds.
+Some people note these as “glossy peaks.”

 - At this point, stop folding and pipe your cookies!
-Transfer the mixture to a pastry bag with a round tip.
+Transfer the mixture to a pastry or pipping bag with a round tip.
 Pipe out 1 1/2-inch rounds, about 1 inch apart, on the prepared baking sheets.

 - Tap the baking sheets firmly on the counter a few times to pop any hidden air bubbles.
 This keeps the macarons from cracking during baking.